HMS Terrible (1845): Further service

-Between 30 November 1858 and February 1859 Terrible was put at the disposal of William Gladstone for the duration of his tenure as Extraordinary Lord High Commissioner of the Ionian Islands.
+Between 30 November 1858 and February 1859, Terrible was put at the disposal of William Gladstone for the duration of his tenure as Extraordinary Lord High Commissioner of the Ionian Islands.
 On 14 January 1865, she ran aground at Sheerness, Kent.
 In 1866, commanded by Captain John Commerell, Terrible helped the SS Great Eastern to lay the fifth (and first successful) Atlantic cable.
-In 1869 she was one of three ships employed to move the specially built 'Bermuda' Dry Dock across the Atlantic from Madeira to Ireland Island, Bermuda.
+In 1869, she was one of three ships employed to move the specially built 'Bermuda' floating dry dock across the Atlantic from Madeira to the Royal Naval Dockyard on Ireland Island, in the Imperial fortress colony of Bermuda.
 The dock was towed by HMS Warrior and HMS Black Prince with Terrible lashed astern to act as a rudder, the voyage lasting 39 days.

 She was broken up in 1879.